 If you are looking for the best potato soup recipe, then you are in the right place!
 This potato soup is creamy fully of tender bites of potato, vegetables and ham.
-My picky eater wants this recipe over and over, and is creamy and delicious with two thumbs up from the whole family.
-This is also a great recipe to use leftover ham from the holidays, or just whenever you want to feel cozy.

 The Best Creamy Potato Soup Recipe With Ham And Peas